 “It’s fine.
 Don’t worry, if anything happens I’ve got your number.”

-The door had then been shut in his face.
+The door then slammed shut in his face.

 “Meds are done,” Sarah said, walking past him towards the exit.